wasertech/CodePilot/README.md

 #### Use Git (command)

+Get help with Git.

 ```shell
 ❯ use_git_to 'Undo the most recent local commits'
 ```

 #### Use GitHub CLI

+Get help with GitHub CLI.

 ```shell
 ❯ use_gh_to 'Create pull request'